StaflSystems/ChamberConnectLibrary/README.md

 In the meantime, to take advantage of this free library, simply clone it to your local system and git checkout cclibrary-py3.
 The clone directory must also carry the name ```chamberconnectlibrary```; navigate to this root directory to execute and test run the sample programs provided in the bin directory.

 Sample programs are included in the bin folder.
-Program names specify the type of controllerfor, for instance, ```f4_runRTU.py``` is a program to control and oeprate a chamber with Watlow F4.
+Program names specify the type of controllerfor, for instance, ```f4_runRTU.py``` is a program to control and operate a chamber with Watlow F4.
 With this clone, it is probably best that a virtualenv with specific Python 3 version created in the root directory to test and run these sample programs.
 This is to avoid any conflict with base Python 3 already exists on your system, unless it was installed specifically for this project.
 For RTU modbus (serial connect), the ```serial_requirements.txt``` is needed to install the pyserial and/or minimalmodbus modules in this virtualenv.

 Sample programs are available as follows: